-Recalling times from days gone by, Aldeia da Cuada (pictured centre) on Flores in the Azores is a rare treat on the very western edge of Europe.
+Recalling times from days gone by, Aldeia da Cuada (pictured) on Flores Island in the Azores, is a very rare hotel treat right on the western edge of Europe.

 Set on a peaceful plateau with cascading waterfalls and stunning Atlantic views all around, accommodation is composed of renovated cottages made of volcanic rock.